shreyasingh12/AssignmentSolution/README.md

     3/  How would you solve this optimization problem - wherein at some times we’re overusing the capacity, and at other times, we’re under-using.
 How do we cut down on the extra costs that we end up paying either way?

-Similar to Capacity Strategy Algorithm, we can  infer from the Capacity Strategy Algorithm, which is used for planning capacity of products and services [majorly used in  Marketing].
+Similar to Capacity Strategy Algorithm,<br />
+we can  infer from the Capacity Strategy Algorithm, which is used for planning capacity of products and services [majorly used in  Marketing].
 Basically we use this algorithm to determine the capacity or the rate of production of products.